 Figure 6: Optimization of the probe hybridization condition.
 Two kinds of samples were used: MG1655 cells grown as described in Figure 3 and remain uninduced (blue) or treated with 0.5 mM IPTG for 20 min (red).
 Probe hybridization solution was made with different concentrations of probes (total 72 Cy5-conjugated probes tiling the entire lacZ region) and of formamide.
 Formamide concentrations were also adjusted in the pre-hybridization solution and the wash solution, accordingly.
 “No probe” (grey line) indicates the fluorescence level of the IPTG-added cells treated with no probes during the hybridization step.
 Mean fluorescence intensity normalized by cell area (AU) was calculated from 300-800 cells.
 Error bars are bootstrapped SEMs.

 Supplementary Figure 1: Distorted cell morphologies due to over permeabilization.
 Overlay of phase contrast (gray scale), 5’ lacZ mRNA (Cy5, red), and 3’ lacZ mRNA (Cy3, green) images of MG1655 cells 5 min after the induction with 1 mM IPTG.
-(A) An example showing mixture of normall cells and overly permeabilized cells lacking normal morphology (indicated with pink arrows).
+(A) An example showing mixture of normal cells and overly permeabilized cells lacking normal morphology (indicated with pink arrows).
 (B) An example showing “ghosty” cells clumped together.
 Scale bar = 1 µm.

 Table 1: Recipes of the solutions used.